ccesarrod/.NetCoreFuzzy/README.md

 This is a .NET core  app that uses angular 5  in the front end.
-Not fully developed

-To install
+To install:
 - Visual Studio
     Download app.
     Build in Visual studio